EliteMasterEric/awesome-lego-universe/mythrans-bible.md

 #### /testmap <zone> (force)

-Attempt to transport the player to the given world.
+Attempt to transport the player to the given zone.

 Use `/testmap <zone> force` to forcibly teleport to a potentially invalid zone.
 Can have disastrous results.

+See [Available Zone IDs](#available-zone-ids) for a list of zone IDs you can use.

 #### /createprivate